 Fire Center Staff

-LLoyd teaches courses in Fire Measurements, Remote Sensing and Image Processing, and team-teaches the Prescribed Fire Practicuum.
+LLoyd teaches courses in Fire Measurements, Remote Sensing and Image Processing, and team-teaches the Prescribed Fire Practicum.
 He is active in the student Fire Club and past Advisor for the UM Woodsmen’s Team.
-As Center Director he is responsible for development and implementation of NCLFA’s Annual and Five-Year Workplans, and works closely with UM Administration and our Agency Partners to ensure the Center’s viability on long time-scales.
+As Center Director he is responsible for development and implementation of NCLFA’s Annual and Five-Year Workplans, and works closely with UM Administration and Agency Partners to ensure the Center’s viability on long time-scales.
 During fire seasons he enjoys working with public land managers on fire planning, logistics and operations.
 He also enjoys fly fishing, alpine skiing, marlinspike seamanship and camping.

 Fire and Fuels Program Manager & Associate Professor